rcgsheffield/sheffield_hpc/sharc/software/apps/tensorflow.rst

 The GPU version of Tensorflow comes in a different PIP package and is also dependent on CUDA and cuDNN libraries making the installation procedure slightly different.

 .. warning::
-   You will need to ensure you load CUDA and cuDNN modules which are compatible with the version of TensorFlow used.
+   You will need to ensure you load CUDA and cuDNN modules which are compatible with the version of TensorFlow used (see :ref:`table<tensorflow_cudnn_compat_sharc>`).

 First request an interactive session, e.g. see :ref:`GPUInteractive_sharc`.